SAVE THE DATE!

 Will I be welcomed at the Intercultural Experience Program?

 At the Intercultural Experience Program, we talk openly about race, ethnicity, gender, sexual orientation, class, accessibility and many other issues that make us who we are.
-Our student leaders – the "Big Brothers and Sisters" – have all gone through extensive training and workshops to learn how to be effective allies to many different communities, including but not limited to the LGBTQ community and communities of color.
+Our student leaders – the "Big Siblings" – have all gone through extensive training and workshops to learn how to be effective allies to many different communities, including but not limited to the LGBTQ+ community and communities of color.
 And, we strive to create both a safe and brave environment for all the participants!

 Why is there an additional orientation session to discuss diversity issues?